cloud-gov/product/rfc_responses/2021-09-01-omb-zt-strategy.md

 ---
-title: Federal Zero Trust Strategy - Public Comment
+title: Federal Zero Trust Strategy - Public Comment from cloud.gov
-layout: page
-sidenav: true
-permalink: /federal-zero-trust-strategy/
 ---

 _[N.B.: This is an edited copy of the GitHub version of [OMB Zero Trust Strategy](https://github.com/ombegov/zerotrust/blob/main/_pages/01-omb-zt-strategy.md) with comments and suggested edits from cloud.gov]_

+ma

 # Federal Zero Trust Strategy